© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval moated site at Share Farm is a scheduled monument protected by Historic England under reference 1017546.
 View the official record →

-Medieval moated site at Share Farm is a moated homestead located in Kent, England, dating to the medieval period.
+The Medieval moated site at Share Farm is a monument consisting of a substantial water-filled moat enclosing an irregularly shaped enclosure, situated in Kent.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1017546.

 Medieval moated site at Share Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1017546.